 Online shopping continues to increase year over year.
 According to projections from Forbes, online sales for the holidays this year are expected to reach $94.71 billion.
 This equates to over 10% of the projected holiday retail dollars spent for the first time in history.
 Small, niche e-commerce retailers stand to make a significant difference to their bottom line if they do a good job of reaching their new and existing customers.

-Here is a quick reminder list about some old and new strategies you should consider to make the most of the opportunity.
+Here is a quick reminder list about some old and new strategies you should consider to make the most of your ecommerce website marketing opportunities:

 - Shipping is a critical buying decision influence!
 If you haven’t, look at ways to offer free or reduced rate shipping options, even if you have to increase your prices slightly to help make up the margin.
 Free shipping is worth considering, particularly if your competitors are using that strategy.